brianjbeach/sagemaker4research-workshop/Labs/03-bring-your-own-model.md

 Follow these steps:

-1. In your notebook instance, click on the top level folder.
+1. In your notebook instance, click on the `SageMaker Samples` tab.
-2. Navigate to `sample-notebooks / advanced_functionality / scikit_bring_your_own`
+2. Open the `scikit_bring_your_own.ipynb` notebook from the `Advanced Functionality` section.
-3. Open the `scikit_bring_your_own.ipynb` notebook, the follow the directions in the notebook.
+3. Follow the directions in the notebook.

 There are two main parts in this example: